 Why You Should Join Us

-Make connections with old friends and expand your professional circle.
-From C-suite executives to frontline resource professionals, they’re all here at the SFI Annual Conference.
+Connect with old friends and build your professional circle.
+From CEOs and corporate sustainability executives, to conservation leaders and educators, they’re all at the SFI Annual Conference.

 “It would be hard to overstate the importance of the forest sector in reducing greenhouse gas emissions.
 In fact, I would even go so far as to say that there can be no global solution to climate change without the forest sector.
 It’s that important.
 Why?
 Because as you know, forestry is unique among resource sectors in that it actually takes carbon out of the air.”